National Graphene Institute

-The National Graphene Institute is a research institute and building at the University of Manchester that is focused on the research of graphene.
+The National Graphene Institute is a research institute and building at the University of Manchester, England, that is focused on the research of graphene.
 Construction of the building to house the institute started in 2013 and finished in 2015.

 Institute

-The creation of the Institute, including the construction of the building, cost £61 million.
-Funded by the UK Government (£38m) and the European Union's European Regional Development Fund (£23m), the building is the national centre for graphene research in the UK.
+The creation of the institute, including the construction of the building, cost £61 million.
+Funded by the UK Government (£38 million) and the European Union's European Regional Development Fund (£23 million), the building is the national centre for graphene research in the UK.
 It provides facilities for industry and university academics to collaborate on graphene applications and the commercialisation of graphene.
-The building was opened on 20 March 2015 by the then Chancellor of the Exchequer George Osborne.
+The building was opened on 20 March 2015 by the Chancellor of the Exchequer George Osborne.

 Building

 The five-storey glass-fronted building provides 7,600 sqm of research space.
 This includes 1,500 sqm of class 100 and class 1000 clean rooms, one of which occupies the entire lower ground floor (in order to minimise vibrations) plus laser, optical, metrology and chemical laboratories, along with offices, a seminar room and accommodation.
 The top floor also includes a roof terrace, which has 21 different grasses and wildflowers designed to attract urban bees and other species of pollinators.
 The outside of the building consists of a composite cladding, with an external stainless steel 'veil'.
 The building faces on to Booth Street East.
 Construction started in March 2013, with the building being completed in 2015.

-The building was designed by Jestico + Whiles in close collaboration with a team of academics lead by Prof Sir Konstantin Novoselov.
-It cost around £30m, and was constructed by Bam Construct.
+The building was designed by Jestico + Whiles in close collaboration with a team of academics led by Prof Sir Konstantin Novoselov.
+It cost around £30 million, and was constructed by BAM Nuttall.
 The structural design was produced by Ramboll.
-Other shortlisted organisations were: Lend Lease, Laing O'Rourke, Morgan Sindall, Vinci, and M&W Group).
-The design work was led by EC Harris, along with CH2M Hill who provided specialist technical architecture design services for the cleanrooms and laboratories, together with Mechanical, Electrical and Process (MEP) consultant services.
+Other shortlisted organisations were: Lendlease, Balfour Beatty (M&E Installation)Morgan Sindall, Vinci, and M&W Group.
+The design work was led by EC Harris, along with CH2M who provided specialist technical architecture design services for the cleanrooms and laboratories, together with Mechanical, Electrical and Process (MEP) consultant services.